lee-tian/MediaCopyer/README.md

 # Media Copyer

-A Python script to automatically organize photos and videos by their creation date into a structured directory hierarchy.
+A Python application to automatically organize photos and videos by their creation date into a structured directory hierarchy.
+Available as both a command-line tool and a GUI application with internationalization support.

 ## Features